billdueber/marc_alephsequential/README.md

   require 'marc_alephsequential'

   log = GetALogFromSomewhere.new
-  reader = MARC::AlephSequential::Reader.new('myfile.seq')
+  # reader = MARC::AlephSequential::Reader.new('myfile.seq')
+  reader = MARC::AlephSequential::Reader.new('myfile.seq.gz') # automatically notice the .gz and behave!

   reader.log = log # optional.
-Set up a logger; otherwise, no logging of warnings will be done
+Set up a logger; otherwise, a default logger will be used

   begin
     reader.each do |r|